 Outstanding Speech/Debate/Theatre Educator

 WHSFA is able to recognize an educator for significant and/or long-term contributions to interscholastic speech, theatre and/or debate activities; however, professional contributions within the past five years are of the utmost importance.
+The nominee should have been involved in more than one forensic activity (e.g., Speech and One-Act Theatre), or should have had a major impact on shaping one activity.
+Contributions should be of a statewide impact — or beyond — and not just at the school level.
 Each nomination should be accompanied by a photo of the nominee.
 Please limit support material to the space provided in the nomination form.
-This nomination form is due by March 22.
-This award has a lengthier approval process, and will be announced in spring of the following school year (spring 2018).
+This nomination form is due by April 27.
+This award has a lengthier approval process, and will be announced in spring of the following school year (spring 2019).

 Past NFHS Award Recipients

 1990: Stephen Spear, Loyola University & WHSFA Debate Advisor

 2009: Roxanne Wakeen, Baldwin-Woodville MS/HS